MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/parquet.md

 > [!NOTE]
 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

-## Prerequisites

-An online account with a Parquet database file.

 ## Capabilities supported

 * Import